eddiethedean/mock-spark/docs/storage_api_guide.md

 ### Migrating from SQL Commands to `.storage` API

-If you want to use the convenience API in mock-spark-specific code:
+If you want to use the convenience API in sparkless-specific code:

 **Before (SQL):**
 ```python